Tickets & Payment

-You can purchase online any of our Day Rover, Weekly, Monthly or 10-trip tickets and use a credit/debit card or PayPal for payment.
+You can purchase online any of our Day, Week or 4 Week tickets and use a credit/debit card or PayPal for payment.

 You will need to setup a MyMobile account and upload a photo of yourself in order to buy an online ticket from us.
 When the online ticket has been purchased it will need to be activated on your mobile phone by clicking the Activate Ticket button on the MyMobile page on your phone.
 Be aware that activating it straight away means that it becomes available to use immediately and it will expire as per its validity.

 Mobile Ticket access & display